roaddemon/node-rest-template-lite/README.md

 - `gulp test`

-    Runs all acceptance tests using cucumber.
+    Runs all acceptance tests using yadda.
 Depends on vet task, for code analysis.

+    >This is currently not working.
+Simply run `mocha` from the command line.
+    Make sure Mocha is installed globally.

 - `gulp autotest`